 Cordless vacuums come in all shapes, size, and prices.
 I’ve tried dozens of them over the years and the one thing that I’ve discovered is price really does make a difference.
 You want to look for one with a good sized battery.
 If the battery power is too low, then your vacuum just won’t have the power to do a good job.

 I’ve never had much luck with the 2-in-1 cordless vacuums (a stick vac that lifts off and becomes a handheld one), they just don’t seem to have the same level of power.
 And remember we’re trying to find quick cleaning tips, so chasing the same piece of lint for 5 minutes isn’t going to help us!

 One day I’d love to get the cordless Dyson, but because I have a full-sized Dyson, it seems a bit of an extravagance to have a cordless one too.
 However, the cordless vac that I’ve been happiest with is the Eufy Cordless Stick Vac.
 It has great cleaning power and makes short work of even the biggest messes (it’s great are picking up cat litter).
 The battery life is awesome and I’m able to clean pretty much all my carpets on one charge (and I have a lot of carpets!).

-Edited to Add: I’ve had this stick-vac for over a year now – by far the longest any of the stick-vacs I’ve owned have lasted.
+Edited to Add: I’ve had this stick-vac for over two years now – by far the longest any of the stick-vacs I’ve owned have lasted.
 I am still so impressed with it.
 My kids use it to clean their rooms as it’s so lightweight and easy to steer.
 I HIGHLY recommend it!

 And last, but certainly not least… a robot vacuum!
 I would love to have a Rosie The Maid robot, like The Jetsons had (if you don’t know what I’m talking about, it’s an old cartoon!
 Google it!), but that’s still a way off.
 BUT I can have a robot that vacuums my floor!